ButternCream/Spotify-Auto-Queue/README.md

 # Spotify Auto Queue

-### A twitch bot framework to add songs to your spotify queue
+### A twitch bot framework to add songs to your spotify queue using custom channel rewards
 **Note: Requires PREMIUM**

 ### Spotify Steps